 First, think about why your dog is escaping and adjust your training from there.
 For example, if your dog does not like being on a leash at all, then you may want to work on training techniques that allow your dog to become more comfortable and calmer.
 In the meantime, find a harness that can’t be easily escaped from, keeping these features in mind:

-You want a harness that offers quality-made connectors that stay in place.
+You want one of the best escape-proof harnesses that offer quality-made connectors that stay in place.
 If the buckle comes undone while on a walk, your dog may take advantage of the malfunction.
 A connector made from metal is more durable and may last longer, though it will add weight to the harness.
 Certain plastic connectors work well and can be durable enough.

 Having multiple options of where to attach the leash is a nice feature.
 Most will offer a leash attachment on the back, which is good if your dog is a strong puller.
 An attachment to the chest works well if your dog is better at walking alongside you during walks.
 You will want the attachments to be metal and held in place securely so nothing will break.